ubccpsc/classy/docs/developer/customization.md

 PLUGIN_REPO_APP=https://githubtoken@github.com/some_organization/classy-portal-plugin.git
 ```

-If the repository is not public, it is necessary to add a token to the URL to ensure that is is accessible by the git utility that will clone the repository.
+If the repository is not public, accessibiity to the repository must be granted to the Git utility by adding a token to the URL, as in the former example.

 The repository MUST contain a `backend` and `frontend` directory with the included necessary customized files.